 Court Records are public records and available to anyone.
 These records include a case file containing a docket and all of the documents filed in your case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court where the case was filed.

 Each and every state maintains records of a person’s criminal past.
 These databases are linked together and you can track criminal histories from any other state.
 You are able to go to the Butler County Courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay a fee for a more complete search.

 A criminal history search you are able to find out if a person has ever been arrested, charged or convicted for crimes, which include: